 The head of Torchwood being led off to be converted into a Cyberman due to her own actions keeps repeating to herself, "I did my duty for queen and country.
 Oh God, I did my duty for queen and country!"

-The Doctor usually busts out this defense with regards to the Time War that took place between the classic series and the revival.
+The Doctor usually busts out this defense with regards to the Last Great Time War that took place between the classic series and the revival.
 He committed genocide twice over — he wiped out his entire race and destroyed his home planet — in order to end the universe-threatening war and wipe out the Daleks (though it didn't work).
 Mind you, saying that the Doctor feels bad about his actions is like saying that tsunamis are a bit soggy.
-That and the Episodes "End of Time" revel he really did have to do it because the Time Lords had become just as dangerous to the universe as the Daleks.
+That and the Episodes "End of Time" reveal he really did have to do it because the Time Lords had become just as dangerous to the universe as the Daleks.